 The information relates to staff and teams the ICB employs or has a direct responsibility for.
 Staff drawn from right across the partners in our ICB and ICS lead and contribute to its work and mission: To provide the best possible health outcomes for south east Londoners.

-ICBs also differ in their coterminousity with local government, with some ICB footprints relating to one authority and others relating to many.
-In south east London the ICB relates to six local authorities as critical partners that drive the shape of our structures and teams in many respects.
-Many of our team members are jointly employed with local authorities and work in support of our borough based Local Care Partnerships, which bring health and care organisations together to plan and deliver local community-based services for their population.
+Many of our team members are jointly employed with local authorities and work in support of our borough-based Local Care Partnerships, which bring health and care organisations together to plan and deliver local community-based services for their population.

-Finally, upon their establishment on 1 July 2022, ICBs were required to retain or ‘lift and shift’ the staffing structures (below executive director level) of their predecessor organisations – Clinical Commissioning Groups or CCGs.
+When they were established on 1 July 2022, ICBs were required to retain or ‘lift and shift’ the staffing structures (below executive director level) of their predecessor organisations – Clinical Commissioning Groups or CCGs.
 This introduces further difference given the different nature of those previous arrangements in England.

 NHS South East London ICB is directly responsible for a recurrent NHS budget of £3.9bn and the combined annual resource allocation of the NHS partnership that makes up the ICB is £7.2bn.
 Our responsibilities of our teams and their shape is summarised below.

-For any questions related to this publication please contact: SELGovernance@selondonics.nhs.uk.
+For any questions related to this publication, please contact: SELGovernance@selondonics.nhs.uk.

 Responsibilities